unionai/unionai-docs/README.md

 PR builds are also automatically deployed to preview URLs on the [docs-union-ai](https://dash.cloudflare.com/fcdf789dd2ac34464befdf8153c3b360/pages/view/docs-union-ai) project in Cloudflare Pages.

-## Build the site with algolia docsearch
+## Build the site with Algolia DocSearch

 To build the site with, you need to provide the api keys associated with the byoc and serverless docsearch indexes.
 You can do this by creating a `secrets.txt`